A model for complex analytic equivariant elliptic cohomology from quantum field theory: Supermanifolds and superstacks

 \subsection{Super Lie groups}

 A \emph{super Lie group} is a group object in supermanifolds, meaning a supermanifold~$G$, a multiplication map $\mu\colon G\times G\to G$, identity element $e\hookrightarrow G$, and inversion $(-)^{-1}\colon G\to G$ making all the expected diagrams commute.
-In terms of the functor of points, a super Lie group is a representable presheaf~$G$ on supermanifolds so that~$G(S)$ is a group (in \emph{sets}) for every supermanifold~$S$, and $G(S')\to G(S)$ is a group homomorphism for each map of supermanifolds~$S\to S'$.
+In terms of the functor of points, a super Lie group is a representable presheaf~$G$ on supermanifolds where~$G(S)$ is endowed with the structure of a group (in sets) for every supermanifold~$S$, and the property that $G(S')\to G(S)$ is a group homomorphism for each map of supermanifolds~$S\to S'$.

-The \emph{super Lie algebra} of a super Lie group consists of vector fields invariant under the left action of the group on itself, and as usual, evaluation at the identity element gives an isomorphism between the Lie algebra and the tangent space of the Lie group at the identity.
-The Lie bracket of a super Lie algebra is alternating in the graded sense; in particular, the bracket of an odd element with itself need not be zero.
+The \emph{super Lie algebra} of a super Lie group consists of vector fields invariant under the left action of the group on itself.
+The Lie bracket of a super Lie algebra is skew in the graded sense; in particular, the bracket of an odd element with itself need not be zero.
+We often drop the adjective ``super" when describing Lie algebras and Lie groups in supermanifolds.